 The simplest instantiation of a Selection is to use a list of strings.
 If a list of non-string objects are provided, they will be converted into a string for display purposes, but the original data type will be retained when returning the current value.

-If the string value contains newlines, only the substring up to the first newline will be displayed.
+'''

+import toga

 selection = toga.Selection(items=["Alice", "Bob", "Charlie"])

-Change the selection to "Charlie" selection.value = "Charlie"
+Change the selection to "Charlie"

+selection.value = "Charlie"

 Which item is currently selected?
-This will print "Charlie" print(f"Currently selected: {selection.value}") '''
+This will print "Charlie"

+print(f"Currently selected: {selection.value}")

+'''